emdiet/popl/README.md

 python ./popl.py run my_inference_script.py
 ```

+just works. (in windows). no need to activate virtual environments, no need to worry about global packages, no need to worry about system packages.

-if your environment variables are set up "correctly"
+alternatively, if your environment variables are set up "correctly", you can do
 ```powershell
 pip install popl
 popl init